sstevens2/git-novice-mod/_episodes/05-history.md

 so Git lets us use just the first few characters:

 ~~~
-$ git diff f22b25e mars.txt
+$ git diff f22b25e countATCG.py
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/countATCG.py b/countATCG.py
 index df0654a..b36abfd 100644
---- a/mars.txt
+--- a/countATCG.py
-+++ b/mars.txt
++++ b/countATCG.py
 @@ -1 +1,3 @@
- Cold and dry, but everything is my favorite color
+ # Load the fasta file into script
-+The two moons may be a problem for Wolfman
++# Function to remove headers from file
-+But the Mummy will appreciate the lack of humidity
++# Function to count the number of ATCGs in sequence
 ~~~
 {: .output}